paradise-fi/RoFI/softwareComponents/taskDistribution/documentation.md

 {
     // Instructs the system that the memory storage pipeline should continue as normal. bool success;

-    // Instructs the system that this module did actually store the memory. bool stored;

     // Instructs the system to only write metadata. bool metadataOnly;